GTMStack

 Deprioritize: Everything else.

 This is a starting point.
 Within 90 days, your conversion data will tell you exactly how to adjust it.
-The model’s value isn’t in its initial accuracy — it’s in its ability to improve through systematic calibration.
+The model’s value isn’t in its initial accuracy.
+It’s in its ability to improve through systematic calibration.
+The teams that treat scoring as a living system, not a one-time setup, are the ones whose sales teams actually trust the numbers.

 Stay in the loop